-The actuarially determined contribution (ADC) rate was calculated to increase from 24.83% for FY 2021 to 25.28% for FY 2022.
+The actuarially determined contribution (ADC) rate was calculated to increase from 25.28% for FY 2022 to 27.16% for FY 2023.

-During the year ended June 30, 2020, the Plan's assets earned 9.8% on a market value basis.
-However, due to the Plan's asset smoothing method, which recognizes portions of investment gains and losses over time, the return on an actuarial value basis was 7.3%.
-This return was more than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial gain on investments of \$1.6 million.
+During the year ended June 30, 2021, the Plan's assets earned 37.8% on a market value basis.
+However, due to the Plan's asset smoothing method, which recognizes portions of investment gains and losses over time, the return on an actuarial value basis was less at 13.5%.
+Although less than the return on a market value basis, this return was more than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial gain on investments of \$34.7 million.

-The Plan experienced an actuarial loss on Plan liabilities resulting from salary increases different from those assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
-This liability loss increased the actuarial liability by \$7.6 million.
-This type of gain or loss is normal in the course of plan experience, as we cannot predict exactly how people will behave.
+The Plan experienced a small actuarial loss on Plan liabilities resulting from salary increases different from those assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
+This liability loss increased the actuarial liability by \$1.0 million.
+This type of gain or loss is normal in the course of Plan experience, as we cannot predict exactly how people will behave.
+In addition to the actuarial loss, the Plan's liabilities also increased by \$23.7 million due to changes in assumptions as recommended in an experience study performed in 2021.